Pope John Paul I: 2018 revelations

 Sister Vincenza said: "He hasn't come out yet?
 Why not?" and knocked a few more times but heard silence, then opened the door and walked in.
 Marin remained in the hallway but heard the elder sister say: "Your Holiness, you shouldn't pull these jokes on me" because Sister Vincenza also had heart problems.
-Marin testified that John Paul I's hands were cold, and she was struck by the darkness of his nails.
+Marin testified that John Paul I's hands were cold and she was struck by the darkness of his nails.
 Marin further testified that original information provided by the Vatican regarding who discovered the pope was wrong, since it had originally been claimed the discovery was by the pope's secretaries Lorenzi and Magee.
 Marin testified that "he was in bed with a slight smile" on his face.
 The reading light over the headboard was still on, with his two pillows under his back propping him up, with his legs outstretched and his arms on top of the bedsheets.
-John Paul I was still in his pajamas with a few typewritten sheets in his hands.
+John Paul I was still in his pyjamas with a few typewritten sheets in his hands.
 His head was slightly turned to the right and his eyes were partially closed; his glasses rested on his nose.

 John Paul I had suffered a severe pain in his chest for about five minutes around 7:30 pm while reciting the vespers in the chapel with Magee before dinner, but insisted against calling for Doctor Renato Buzzonetti.
 The latter, the book claimed, was informed of that episode after the pope's death.
 The book also revealed that, before the conclave that elected John Paul II, the cardinals had sent a series of written questions to the doctors who had embalmed John Paul I either on 10 or 11 October to check if there had been any signs of traumatic injuries, so as to ascertain if he died naturally rather than suspiciously.
 Doctor Buzzonetti sent a detailed report to the Cardinal Secretary of State Agostino Casaroli on 9 October 1979 detailing that the episode of pain John Paul I suffered was in the upper part of the sternal region.

-Sister Margherita noted in late 2017 in comments made in Belluno that the pope had made a half-hour phone call on the evening of his death to Giovanni Colombo and said he wanted the Salesian rector major Egidio Viganò to agree to serve as John Paul I's successor as Patriarch of Venice.
+Sister Margherita noted in late 2017 in comments made in Belluno that the pope had made a half-hour phone call on the evening of his death to Giovanni Colombo and said he wanted the Rector Major of the Salesians Egidio Viganò to agree to serve as John Paul I's successor as Patriarch of Venice.